Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman info

-This command shows the Podman version, configuration, and supported features such as rootless mode.
+This command displays Podman’s configuration, version, and supported features such as rootless mode.

 podman run --rm -it alpine sh

-If the shell launches successfully, your Podman setup is working correctly.
+If the shell starts successfully, Podman is functioning correctly.

-A Dockerfile is a blueprint for building container images.
-It’s a text file that lists the base image, packages to install, files to copy, and other instructions in sequence.
+A Dockerfile is a blueprint used to build container images.
+It is a text file that defines instructions such as the base image to use, which packages to install, and which files to copy.

-Container tools like Podman and Docker can automatically create a consistent environment based on this file.
+Based on this file, container tools like Podman and Docker can automatically build a consistent environment.

 FROM ubuntu:22.04